 - ½ teaspoon baking soda

 - 1 teaspoon vanilla

 - In a small bowl, whisk together whole wheat flour, baking soda, baking powder, and cinnamon.

 - In a larger bowl, mix together remaining ingredients.
 Stir well.

 - Slowly mix in dry ingredients.

 - Heat the waffle iron.
-Once ready, grease the iron with non-stick spray then scoop ½ cup of batter into the iron.
+Once ready, scoop ½ cup of batter into the iron.
 Cook approximately 3-4 minutes, depending on the waffle maker and heat setting.